This is a non-fiction writing piece comparing the use of chopsticks vs. a fork and knife.

 2 sticks for pinching food

-Meat is served in small pieces
+Meat is cut before cooking and served in small pieces

 Chopsticks pick up small pieces